-As we already know, STI stands for Sexually Transmitted Infection not Disease.
-And that last word makes all the difference.
-Because when we’re talking about most of the viruses passed on via sex, they’re actually infections, not diseases.
-That’s because sexually transmitted infections can be asymptomatic, but diseases can’t be.
+STI stands for Sexually Transmitted Infection, not disease.
+That last word makes all the difference because most of the bacteria or viruses passed on via sex are actually infections, not diseases.
+Why?
+Because infections can be asymptomatic, but diseases can’t.

-Asymptomatic means that there are no symptoms.
-And most common STIs often show no symptoms at all.
-Diseases however, all have symptoms.
-That’s why getting tested regularly is so important.
-Because a lot of the time, you simply won’t know if you have an STI or not.
+Asymptomatic means there are no symptoms – and most common STIs often show no symptoms at all.
+Diseases, however, all have symptoms.
+That’s why getting tested regularly is so important because a lot of the time you simply won’t know if you have an STI.

 Another reason the medical community has moved away from the term STD is because of the stigma attached to the word ‘disease’.
 Most STIs are very easily treated or managed, so the term disease is a pretty big one for something that – medically at least – is often very minor.